 - Remove perfumes or cologne

 - Ventilate your living area with fresh air to remove odors & substances in the air

 - Don’t allow smokers in your home and breathing space

-Not everyone can completely eliminate the source of headache triggers in their home.
+Not everyone can completely eliminate headache triggers in their home.
 Sometimes it isn’t practical to do so or possible.

 In that case, using a non-emitting filter with a good quality filter as well as an activated carbon filter is an excellent idea.
 A high-quality product can remove headache-causing particles and/or vapors from the air permanently.